TheCodeDestroyer/renovate-config/README.md

 # Shareable Renovate Config

-This package provides a shareable Renovate configuration.
-This configuration is designed for general use in any project to help ensure consistency and apply best practices for dependency updates.
+This repository offers shareable Renovate configurations.
+It includes a base configuration and two presets (`default.json` and `fast.json`) that extend it.

+- **`base.json`**: Core Renovate configuration with recommended settings, automerging for linters and minor updates, lock file maintenance, and a 3-day minimum release age for npm packages.
+This is not meant to be used directly, but rather extended by other configurations.
+- **`default.json`**: Extends `base.json`.
+Includes an hourly PR limit of 1 and a concurrent branch limit of 3.
+This is the recommended configuration for most projects.
+- **`fast.json`**: Extends `base.json`.
+Includes a concurrent branch limit of 5.
+Use this if you need a higher throughput of PRs.

 ## Installation

-To use this configuration in your project, add it to your Renovate configuration file (e.g., `renovate.json` or `.github/renovate.json`).
-You can reference it in two ways:
+To use these configurations in your project, add one of them to your Renovate configuration file (e.g., `renovate.json` or `.github/renovate.json`).

-1. **Using the default file** (recommended):
+1. **Using the `default` configuration** (recommended for most users):

    ```json
    {